 Eligibility for Medicaid coverage in California is established at county social welfare offices through on-line access to a state-wide database maintained by the state's Health and Welfare Data Center.
-This file has a record for each individual who is currently eligible for Medi-Cal, or was eligible at any time over the previous 15 months.
-Around the 24th of each month a "snapshot" is taken of the eligibility data base: these snapshots are known as the Medi-Cal Eligibility Files (MEF's).
-Each monthly MEF includes individual identifying information (sex, date of birth, ethnicity, address, Social Security Number) and two key pieces of information regarding eligibility for Medi-Cal coverage in each months: an "eligibility code" summarizing eligibility status, and an "aid code" giving the type of program the individual is covered by.18 We use these codes to determine Medicaid eligibility for each person in each month.
+19 This file has a record for each individual who is currently eligible for Medi-Cal, or was eligible at any time over the previous 15 months.
+Around the 24th of each month a "snapshot" is taken of the eligibility data base: these snapshots are known as the Medi-Cal Eligibility Files (MEFs).
+Each monthly MEF includes individual identifying information (sex, date of birth, ethnicity, address, Social Security Number) and two key pieces of information regarding eligibility for Medi-Cal coverage in each month: an "eligibility code" summarizing eligibility status, and an "aid code" giving the type of program the individual is covered by.
+20 We use these codes to determine Medicaid eligibility for each person in each month.

-For this project the California Department of Health Services granted access to a series of 17 MEF's drawn every six months from July 1989 to July 1997.
+For this project the California Department of Health Services granted access to a series of 17 MEFs drawn every six months from July 1989 to July 1997.
 Each file contains data for the current and previous 12 months.
 These files provide data for the 109 month period from June 1988 (the earliest date covered by the July 1989 MEF) to July 1997.
-The files were shipped directly to the U.S. Census Bureau, where all records for individuals with Social Security Numbers that matched those of people in the 1990-1993 SIPP panels were retained, and coded with an identifier that could be matched to the "public use" versions of the SIPP data.
-The MEF records for this subset of matched people were then shipped to the California Census Research Data Center, where we matched them to the SIPP files.
+The files were shipped